NinaHKivanani/GLORIA/README.md

 ## Evaluation Metrics
 To measure model performance and interpretability, we will employ standardized metrics for each task:
 - **NER (F1-Score)**: Balances precision and recall to assess entity extraction accuracy.
-This metric is especially valuable due to the imbalance and specificity required in biomedical datasets, where certain entity types, such as rare diseases or chemical names, are underrepresented (lee2020biobert).
+This metric is especially valuable due to the imbalance and specificity required in biomedical datasets, where certain entity types, such as rare diseases or chemical names, are underrepresented (Lee et al. (2022)).
-- **Diagnosis Prediction (AUC-ROC: Area Under the Curve - Receiver Operating Characteristic)} (irvinchexpert)**: It evaluates a model’s capacity to differentiate among diagnostic categories, capturing how well it distinguishes between true positive and false positive rates across various thresholds.
+- **Diagnosis Prediction (AUC-ROC: Area Under the Curve - Receiver Operating Characteristic)} (Irvin et al. (2019))**: It evaluates a model’s capacity to differentiate among diagnostic categories, capturing how well it distinguishes between true positive and false positive rates across various thresholds.
 In clinical contexts, the AUC-ROC provides an indication of the model's reliability in predicting outcomes across multiple conditions, such as distinguishing between “normal” and “pneumonia” or “cardiomegaly” categories in radiological imaging.

 ## 5-Day Hackathon Plan
 <details>